rrichii/transformer_EE/NewTrainScripts2025/README.md

 ---

-## 4. Updating the JSON File Ranges in Each Script
+## 4. Updating the JSON File Ranges in Each Shell Script

 Inside every shell script, you will find a line like: